 Professor Steverson was an associate at Steptoe & Johnson in Washington, D.C., doing general litigation.
 She worked particularly on cases of commercial transactions involving tort and contract allegations, employment discrimination, government contracts, and insurance coverage disputes.
 Steverson was a member of the Harvard Law School Board of Student Advisors teaching first-year students moot court, legal writing, and research.
 An area of special interest to her is children’s rights.
-She has published on the issues of interspousal tort immunity, children and the law, contracts and drug-addicted mothers.
-Her current research interests focus on consumer warranties.
-She is admitted to the New York and District of Columbia bar associations.
+She has published on the issues of interspousal tort immunity, children and the law, contracts, drug-addicted mothers, and consumer warranties.
+She is admitted to the New York, District of Columbia, and Oregon bar associations.
 In 2009 Professor Steverson was named Douglas K. Newell Professor of Teaching Excellence in recognition of her commitment to teaching excellence, dedication to each student’s success, and the promise to enrich the academic experience with pragmatism, rigor, and humor.
+Professor Steverson served as the institutional Dean of Diversity and Inclusion for Lewis & Clark College from 2016 through 2019.

-- B.A. magna cum laude 1982 State University of New York College at Brockport
+- BA magna cum laude State University of New York College at Brockport

 Works Published As Part of a Collection

-- The Unfulfilled Promise of the Magnuson-Moss Warranty Act, LEWIS AND CLARK LAW REVIEW (forthcoming 2013).
+- The Unfulfilled Promise of the Magnuson-Moss Warranty Act, 18 LEWIS AND CLARK LAW REVIEW 155 (2014).

 - Legislating for the Provision of Comprehensive Substance Abuse Treatment Programs for Pregnant and Mothering Women, 16 DUKE JOURNAL OF GENDER LAW AND POLICY 315 (2009) (co-authored with Traci Rieckmann).